RyanGreenup/Note-Taking-Tools/tags-to-TMSU/Import-Tags-to-TMSU.md

     * Currently WikiJS tags are broken, [see this issue here](https://github.com/Requarks/wiki/issues/1997)
 * `#tags` (think Zettlr and Obsidian)
 * There is no support for `:tags:` like Vimwiki, this shouldn't be hard to implement though.
+    * I wonder if that would also work for `org-mode` files? 🤔